Visual Timer for Children and Adults with Autism

 - Easing stressful transitions by showing "how much longer"

 - By pairing with a visual schedule, it can help set expectations of what comes next

 - Helping visitors and new caregivers stick to the family routine

 - Increasing confidence and independence

-- Encouraging natural talents like visual thinking
+- Promoting/Supporting natural strengths/skills/abilities, such as visual thinking